-Our lab seeks to exhaustively characterize the dynamics of the microbiota and environmental pathogens in immunocompromised and underserved populations, and to explore how changes in the microbiome are associated with diseases in these populations.
+Our lab seeks to exhaustively characterize the dynamics of the microbiome in patients with noncommunicable diseases (cancer, cardiometabolic disease), and to explore how changes in the microbiome are associated with clinical outcomes in this population.

-c.
-If alterations in the microbiome are associated with human disease phenotypes, identify and target microbial vulnerabilities with the hope of ameliorating these disease phenotypes.
+c) If alterations in the microbiome are associated with human disease phenotypes, develop methods to modify the composition of the microbiome or target specific microbial gene products with the hope of ameliorating these disease phenotypes.